MicrosoftDocs/visualstudio-docs/subscriptions/vscloud-csp.md

 * Visual Studio Enterprise monthly
 * Visual Studio Enterprise annual

-So for example, if you buy 6 Visual Studio Professional monthly subscriptions and 5 Visual Studio Enterprise monthly subscriptions, you'll pay the regular price on
+So, for example, if you buy 6 Visual Studio Professional monthly subscriptions and 5 Visual Studio Enterprise monthly subscriptions, you'll pay the regular price on
 5 Professional, get a 5% discount on the 6th Professional, and pay regular price on all 5 Enterprise subscriptions.

 Also, the discount only applies to charges in a given monthly billing period.
 So if you buy 5 Visual Studio Professional annual subscriptions in one month, and then you buy 5 more the next month, you'll pay the regular price on all 10 subscriptions.

-These discounts are reflected in the pricing data within the Partner Center.
+These discounts are reflected in the pricing data within the [Partner Center](https://partnercenter.microsoft.com).

 ### Q: Are there renewal discounts?